jpheos/seancdavis-com/src/content/pages/index.md

   heading: Hi, I'm Sean.
   subheading: Nice to meet you
   body_md: |-
     I'm a tinkerer and a teacher.
-I'm driven to learn as much as I can as fast as I can, and then to pass those learnings onto those who may find them beneficial.
+I'm driven to learn as much as I can as fast as I can, and then to pass those learnings onto anyone who may find them beneficial.

-    I like long walks in the woods.
-I also like talking about the web.
-Meeting new people is fun, too!
+    I also like long walks in the woods.
+And talking about the web.
+But not at the same time.
+Oh, and meeting new people is fun, too!
 Maybe we should chat.
   social_links:
     - icon: twitter
       url: https://twitter.com/seancdavis29